Christina Piercing FAQ Info by APP Certified Piercers in NYC

 Yes, Christina piercings are prone to migration and rejection, even after healing.

-If rejected or improperly cared for, it can leave visible scarring.
+If rejected or improperly cared for, the piercing can leave visible scarring.

-Yes, but avoid waxing directly over the piercing, especially during healing, to prevent irritation or injury.
+Yes, but avoid waxing directly over the piercing during healing to prevent irritation or injury.

-It is recommended to wait at least 4-6 weeks before engaging in sexual activity, or until initial healing is complete.
+It is recommended to wait at least 4–6 weeks or until initial healing is complete before engaging in sexual activity.